DarkAtra/v-rising-discord-bot/docs/self-hosting.md

 ## Hosting the bot using docker-compose

 Find the latest docker image [here](https://github.com/DarkAtra/v-rising-discord-bot/pkgs/container/v-rising-discord-bot).
-You can also build it from scratch by cloning the repository and then running `mvn clean package spring-boot:build-image`.
+You can also build it from scratch by cloning the repository and then running `./mvnw clean package spring-boot:build-image`.

 {: .note }
 > There are two docker images available.
 The docker image with the `-native` suffix is a highly optimized version of the bot that runs with a lower